Family tree of George Lazenby

 Australia

-In the mid-1970s, he appeared in a number of television movies shot in his native country Australia, and an episode of the local police drama series Matlock Police.
-He also returned to modelling, appearing in a number of advertisements for Benson and Hedges cigarettes.
-A few years later in an interview with The Australian Women's Weekly, he stated that he did not really feel like an actor as he had very few acting roles.
-Though he then added that he would embrace being an actor if he was offered more jobs.
+In the mid-1970s, Lazenby appeared in a number of television movies shot in his native Australia, and an episode of the local police drama series Matlock Police.
+He also returned to modelling, appearing in a number of advertisements for Benson & Hedges cigarettes.
+A few years later, in an interview with the Australian Women's Weekly, he stated that he did not really feel like an actor as he had had very few acting roles, but added that he would embrace being an actor if he was offered more jobs.

 Hollywood